Member of the European Parliament: Election of non-nationals

-2009 figures incomplete

 Observers

 It is conventional for countries acceding to the European Union to send a number of observers to Parliament in advance.
 The number of observers and their method of appointment (usually by national parliaments) is laid down in the joining countries' Treaties of Accession.

 Observers may attend debates and take part by invitation, but they may not vote or exercise other official duties.
 When the countries then become full member states, these observers become full MEPs for the interim period between accession and the next European elections.
 From 26 September 2005 to 31 December 2006, Bulgaria had 18 observers in Parliament and Romania 35.
 These were selected from government and opposition parties as agreed by the countries' national parliaments.
 Following accession on 1 January 2007, the observers became MEPs (with some personnel changes).
 Similarly, Croatia had 12 observer members from 17 April 2012, appointed by the Croatian parliament in preparation for its accession in 2013.